 Our Fashion section has gone from strength to strength this term, with many photoshoots in collaboration with professional make-up artists Brothers Oxford.
 If you want to organise weekly photoshoots, or you’ve got opinions on fashion and fancy being the next Sartorialist, this is the section for you.

 Deputy Fashion Editors are intended to form a permanent core of reliable writers which can called upon regularly to write for the section and to help with the weekly fashion shoots.
 If you just want to write on an ad hoc basis as a contributor there’s no need to fill out a form, just email email@example.com.

 We report on many major sporting occasions in Oxford – whether your interest is rugby, swimming or lacrosse, there are opportunities for objective analysis of the big games, or not-so-objective match reports from those involved in college matches.
 Get involved with the Sport section to continue this trend and expand high quality coverage to other sporting fields.

 Apply to be a Deputy Sport Editor if you would like to be part of a permanent team of reliable writers which can called upon regularly to write for the section.
 If you just want to write on an ad hoc basis as a contributor you don’t need to fill out a form, just email firstname.lastname@example.org.

-Our Video section has produced fantastic content over the last term, from the hugely popular OxPops series, to the revival of our (nearly) weekly podcast series Cherworld, to the hilarious if frequently strange food show featuring a certain Nordic man.
+Our Video section has produced fantastic content over the last term, including the hugely popular OxPops series.
 If you have experience in production and editing, or are just keen to learn, then apply to join the video team.